The Gods Themselves: First part: Against Stupidity

 The first part takes place on Earth, almost a century after the "Great Crisis", where ecological and economic collapse reduced the world's population from six billion to two billion.
 The timeline alternates between the events of the 2070s, outlining the discovery of the "electron pump," and events twenty-three years later.

-Radiochemist Frederick Hallam discovers that a container's contents have been altered.
-He finds out that the sample, originally tungsten, has been transformed into plutonium 186—an isotope that cannot occur naturally in our universe.
-As this is investigated, Hallam gets the credit for suggesting that the matter has been exchanged by beings in a parallel universe; this leads to the development of a cheap, clean, and apparently endless source of energy: the "Pump", which transfers matter between our universe (where plutonium 186 decays into tungsten 186) and a parallel one governed by different physical laws (where tungsten 186 turns into plutonium 186), yielding a nuclear reaction in the process.
-The development process grants Hallam high status in public opinion, winning him power, position, and a Nobel Prize.
+In the 2070s, radiochemist Frederick Hallam discovers that a sample of tungsten has inexplicably transformed into plutonium-186—an isotope which cannot occur naturally in our universe.
+Hallam suggests that the matter has been exchanged by beings in a parallel universe; this leads to the development of "the Pump", a cheap, clean, and apparently endless energy source, which transports matter between our universe (in which plutonium-186 decays into tungsten-186) and a parallel universe where tungsten-186 decays into plutonium-186, yielding a nuclear reaction in the process.
+The development wins Hallam a Nobel Prize and great power and fame.

-Physicist Peter Lamont, while writing a history of the Pump about 25 years later, comes to believe that the impetus of the Pump was the effort of the extraterrestrial "para-men".
-Lamont enlists the help of Myron "Mike" Bronowski, an archeologist and linguist known for translating ancient writings in the Etruscan language, to prove his claim by communicating with the parallel world.
-They inscribe symbols on strips of tungsten to establish a common written language as the strips are exchanged for ones made of plutonium-186.
-As Bronowski works, Lamont discovers that the Pump increases the strong nuclear force inside the sun, and thus threatens both universes by the explosion of Earth's Sun and the cooling of that in the parallel universe.
-Bronowski receives an acknowledgment from the parallel universe that the Pump may be dangerous.
+About 25 years later, physicist Peter Lamont, while writing a history of the Pump, comes to believe that the impetus of the Pump was the effort of the extraterrestrial "para-men".
+To prove his claim, Lamont enlists the help of Myron "Mike" Bronowski, an archeologist and linguist known for translating ancient Etruscan.
+They begin communicating with the other universe by inscribing symbols on strips of tungsten while they are exchanged.
+As Bronowski works, Lamont learns that use of the Pump increases the strong nuclear force inside the sun, threatens to explode Earth's sun while cooling that of the parallel universe, destroying life in both worlds.
+Their contacts in the parallel universe acknowledge that the Pump may be dangerous.
 Lamont attempts to demonstrate this to a politician and several members of the scientific community, but they refuse his request.
-Lamont decides to tell the para-men to stop the use of the Pump, but Bronowski reveals that they have been in contact not with the other side's authorities, but with dissidents unable to stop the Pump on their side.
-The last message was them begging Earth to stop.
+Lamont tells the para-men to cease using the Pump, but Bronowski reveals that they have been in contact not with the other side's authorities, but with dissidents unable to stop the Pump on their side.
+The final message is them begging the Earth to stop.